johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   effective image dimensions ended up being about the same (remember, TVs in the 80s were *much* smaller than today).
-The [Sony PVM and BVM](http://arekuse.net/blog/tech-guides/bvm-pvm/) line of monitors seem to be very much in vogue lately in retrogaming circles, especially in the US because of the almost total lack of small NTSC TVs with SCART inputs over there.
+The [Sony PVM and BVM](http://arekuse.net/blog/tech-guides/bvm-pvm/) line of monitors seem to be very much in vogue lately in retro-gaming circles, especially in the US because of the almost total lack of small NTSC TVs with SCART inputs over there.
 I'm sure they're nice, but remember, the P and B stand for "Professional" and "Broadcast", respectively.
 A 20" BVM set you back by